Academic Resources

 G.W.
 Frank Museum of History and Culture

-The museum is customarily open to the public from 1-5 pm, Tuesday-Friday, and noon-5 pm on Saturday, but these hours may vary, so please call ahead to schedule your visit.
+The museum is customarily open to the public from 1-5 pm on Thursday and Friday, and noon-5 pm on Saturday and Sunday, with guided tours available at 1pm and 3pm on these days.
+For large group tours, please call to schedule at least two weeks in advance.
 Admission is free, and parking is readily available.

 Information Technology Services